Inedo/inedo-docs/BuildMaster/integrations/gitlab/source-control.md

  1. Specify an *output* parameter on the appropriate get or checkout operation; the operation will then set the value of runtime variable to be the commit number, revision number, etc.
  2. Set a build variable from the runtime variable; because runtime variables only exist during build time, capturing this as a build variable will create a permanent record on the build

-### Example: Capturing CommitId from a GitHub Repository
+### Example: Capturing CommitId from a GitLab Repository

-By simply specifying the `CommitHash` output parameter and the `$CommitId` runtime variable, the `GitHub::Get-Source` operation will set the value of `$CommitId` to be the commit hash of the code.
+By simply specifying the `CommitHash` output parameter and the `$CommitId` runtime variable, the `GitLab::Get-Source` operation will set the value of $CommitId to be the commit hash of the code.
 You can then use this to identify the entire source code state:

 ```
-GitHub::Get-Source
+GitLab::Get-Source
 (
-    Credential: GitHub,
+    Credential: GitLab,
     CommitHash => $CommitId,
 );
 Set-BuildVariable CommitId